Guidelines for Abstract preparation and submission

 - Authors can submit more than one abstract.
-However, presenters that are accepted for oral presentation will be permitted to give only one presentation.
-Additional accepted abstract will therefore be poster only.
+Presenters that are accepted for an oral presentation will be permitted only one oral presentation.
+Additional accepted abstracts will only be considered for posters.

 - The body of the abstract must have a maximum of 300 words (system limit).
 The system will notify you if the abstract exceeds the word limit.

-- The body of the abstract must contain the following sections: Background, Methods, Results, and Conclusion.
-A detailed summary is included in 1.2 below to assist researchers in the development of their abstracts.
+- The body of the abstract must contain the following sections: Background, Methods, Results, and Conclusion (this may differ slightly for case reports – please refer to the Case Report Guide).
+A detailed summary is included in 1.2 below to assist authors in the development of their abstracts.

 - For case reports, the following sections must be included: Introduction, Case Description, and Discussion.